Knaut-Rhuland House Museum

 Garden

-A lovely, shaded garden can be found on the West and North sides of the house.
-With the contribution of labour and plant material by numerous Society volunteers in the early 2000s, James Aulenbach, Head Gardener, designed and spent many hours developing a beautiful and very colourful garden in our backyard.
-James passed away in 2017, but you may enjoy some time in his garden whilst sitting on the bench donated in his memory by Sue Kashanski in 2021.
+In the early 2000s, James Aulenbach, Head Gardener, designed and spent many hours developing a beautiful and very colourful garden in our backyard with the help of many Society volunteers.
+James passed away in 2017, a bench donated in his memory by Sue Kashanski in 2021, will return to the garden when it is reconstructed.

 Donations and Loans Policy